Close

 • This is when we collect all of the necessary documents to complete the registration process.
 See “what to bring” for a list of these documents.

-• Students will be registered at the appropriate homeschool once the assessment is completed
+• Students will be registered at the appropriate homeschool once the review of the registration documents is completed.

 2. Assessment